 - In a food processor, combine flour, sugar and salt and pulse a few times to mix.
 Add the butter and pulse until the crumbs are about the size of a pea.

-- With the processor running, add 3 tbsp ice cold water and process until the dough starts to come together into a ball.
-Add an additional tbsp of water if dough isn't coming together.
+- With the processor running, add 3 tablespoon ice cold water and process until the dough starts to come together into a ball.
+Add an additional tablespoon of water if dough isn't coming together.

 - Dump the dough onto a floured surface and using your hands, bring together into a disc.
 Wrap the disc in plastic wrap and place in the fridge for 30 minutes to chill.